arianadesiree/Snake-Game/README.md

-# Snake-Game
+# The Snake Charmer

 # Project Name
 The Snake Game

 # Description
 The snake game, as the classic game is played, a user will be able to earn points by chasing its "food" with the snake.
 As each level increases everytime the snack reaches its food, the speed will get faster for the snake.
 This is a browser-based web game utilizing HTML, CSS, and Javascript.
+The game is also able to be harder by pressing "H", and easier by pressing "E".

 # How to get Started
 1. Create a viable HTML code to show the score and buttons